Migrating All User Accounts

-To migrate the current batch of users by using the ADMT snap-in
+To migrate user accounts by using the ADMT console

-On the computer in the target domain on which ADMT is installed, log on by using the ADMT account migration account.
+On the domain controller in the target domain on which you installed ADMT, log on by using the ADMT account migration account.

-Use the User Account Migration Wizard by performing the steps in the following table.
+Complete the User Account Migration Wizard by using the information in Table 11.10.

 Organizational Unit Selection

-Ensure that ADMT lists the correct target OU.
-If it is not correct, type the correct OU, or click Browse.
+ADMT lists an OU here.
+Ensure that this is the correct target OU.
+If it is not correct, type the correct OU or click Browse.

 In the Browse for Container dialog box, locate the target domain and OU, and then click OK.